 Mother bears often communicate with their babies.
 She will often rub her muzzle against her cub's muzzle to show affection and give comfort.
 If she is sending them a warning, she may utter a low growl, whereas if the mother is trying to warn her cubs, she may give a chuffing sound.

-Polar bears are majestic looking beasts that grow very large.
-Yet, due to dwindling habitat are struggling to rehome to the inhabited habitat of the land near the poles.
+Polar bears are majestic-looking beasts that grow very large.
+Yet, due to dwindling habitat, they struggle to rehome near the poles.
 Through conservation efforts, we may be able to protect these magnificent beasts.

 - Breen, Katie.
 “Why Is a Polar Bear Considered a Marine Mammal?”
 PolarTREC, Arctic Research Consortium of the U.S., 28 May 2014, www.polartrec.com/resources/fast-and-fun-fact/why-is-a-polar-bear-considered-a-marine-mammal.